Auditions

 Applicants should contact accompanists as early as possible as auditions cannot be rescheduled to accommodate accompanist availability.

 On the day of your audition, please ensure you arrive 15 minutes prior to your audition or interview.
-You will receive notification of your audition outcome in following your audition.
+You will receive notification of your audition outcome following your audition.

 We look forward to meeting you!

-• Step 6: Musicianship test
+• Musicianship test

 The musicianship test is held at the end of each year and mandatory for all commencing undergraduate students.